mjrdnk/captioner/README.md

 # requirements

-You should have node.js and npm installed.
+You should have Chrome, Node.js, and NPM installed.
 Aswell as a microphone available for detection.
 This is not a local execution.
 This is handled with speech recognition on the cloud, via the p5.speech.js library.
 You must install this as a dependancy for a new p5.SpeechRec().